kaerus-component/arango/README.md

 ```
 make build
 ```
-This creates a single build.js file in the ```build``` directory.
+This creates a single build.js component in the ```build``` directory.

 Require
 -------
-To use the client in nodejs you require it.
+To use the client in your source you require it.
 ```javascript
 var arango = require('arango')
 ```